Updated: Apr 23

 Tribal knowledge about lots of things is great.
 Tribal knowledge about mechanical and in particular electrical/electronic things is insanely poor... no... insanely wrong in the expected case.
 Since the beginning of 2017, I have had 9 people... not crack addicts... not pill heads.. people successful in life most who know me and what I did for decades LECTURE me on how electricity works and why I just had to be 180-degrees wrong about something which, in all 9 cases, they initially asked for my opinion.
 None had ANY actual training in anything electrical/electronic.
 None were practitioners of anything that involved electricity.
 Their 0 hours to my multiple 10's of thousands of hours.
 All were armed with "tribal knowledge" (e.g. forums and email lists).
 Nice guys... and also idiots... as most humans become post-financial success (look up the OK Plateau).
 Do NOT bet your ass on something you read online (or hear in casual conversation on the docks).
 Do NOT make it more wrong and more deeply held by parroting it for tribal participation points.
 Make your default assumption for how someone tells you (insistently.. authoritatively) how to deal with something electrical to be "idiot".
 There is zero up-side to any other strategy.
 No LIKE buttons down at the morgue.

-People really really suck at electricity once one departs the realm of the flashlight.
+People really really suck at intuition re: electricity (AND solution-design) once one departs the realm of the flashlight.
 In my 5 years at a marina, I cannot not believe it's 10,000x worse there than on land.
 Everyone knows everything (those clothes the emperor has on...
 AWESOME!)... not.
 Everybody (with Google) knows that... not.
 The service providers...
 God's gift to electricity... not.
-You have the confluence of MULTIPLE NON-COOPERATING electrical standards at your boat/dock... terrestrial AC... marine AC... marine DC.. bonding... signal grounds... electrical grounds... communication grounds.. lightning grounds... and you're surrounded by electrolytes and the excessively-confident/hyper-naïve who are vastly more prone than they are on land to just SCREW with things regardless of how little they understand about it.
-None of the standards for these environments appear to care about how they interface to the other.
+You have the confluence of MULTIPLE NON-COOPERATING electrical standards/beliefs at your boat/dock... terrestrial AC... marine AC... marine DC.. bonding... signal grounds... electrical grounds... communication grounds.. lightning grounds... and you're surrounded by electrolytes and the excessively-confident/hyper-naïve who are vastly more prone than they are on land to just SCREW with things regardless of how little they understand about it.
+None of the standards for these environments appear to care about how they interface to the other, or even acknowledge the others exist.
 I've been around standards committees for a long time.
 You don't always get the best/brightest.
 Sometimes you do... but they're usually representing their employer.
-They're motivated by their careers... not by science or the needs of the community.
+They're frequently motivated by their careers... not by science or the needs of the community.

 Your boat... my boat... scary fricking places.
 The no-man's land between the dock plug and your boat... scary.
 I look at the design of those connectors/cords (lightning generators) and cultural practices and I literally can't wait to sell my boat and hang out elsewhere.
 I'm starting to shotgun here... let me try to stick to the point.. tribal electrical "knowledge".
-It is massively likely you don't have the ACTUAL big picture in mind when you contemplate electrical or decide something you read from someone you don't know "sounds good", so please do yourself and your friends and the guy on the next boat a huge favor and leave it the hell alone.
+It is massively likely you don't have the ACTUAL big picture in mind when you contemplate electrical or decide something you read from some guy in a forum or video you don't know who (inside your zero-hours skull) "sounds good", so please do yourself and your friends and the guy on the next boat a huge favor and leave it the hell alone.
 There are more things in heaven and earth...
 AND... the standard-issue human mind has some really serious mechanisms hard wired right in to drag you off the path to the right answer.